New Checkmat update

 • Play directly with friends

-No more searching for a random opponent — now you can invite a specific person and play with them directly.
+There is no longer any need to search for a random opponent — now you can invite a specific person and play exactly with them.

 • Create private rooms

-You control who enters the game.
+You control who gets into the game.
 This is especially convenient for friendly matches or training sessions.

 • Join by code

-When you create a room, a unique code appears.
-Just send it to a friend — and they instantly join your game.
+When a room is created, a unique code appears.
+You simply send it to a friend, and they instantly join your game.

 • Add players as friends

-A friends list makes it easy to find familiar players quickly and not lose contact after a single game.
+A friends list lets you quickly find familiar people and not lose contact after just one game.

 • Play on one device